eltiffster/DHSI2016ArduinoModule/DHSI2016ArduinoNotes.md

 ## <a name="intro"></a> What is Arduino?

-An Arduino is basically an open source, tiny computer made for tinkering, prototyping.
+An Arduino is an open source, tiny computer made for tinkering, prototyping.
 It can also be used as a dedicated component in an interactive project (e.g. soldered to other parts or sewn into clothing)—hence the small size and lowish cost.
 Arduino combines open-source hardware, an integrated development environment (IDE) software, and a simplified version of the C/C++ programming languages that even non-programmers can use to write code for the Arduino board.

 In this module, we will be using the Arduino for *physical computing*—that is, to sense and interact with the physical world.
-In practice, this involves converting one form of energy into another: for example, electrical signals into some kind of physical energy (e.g. light, sound, motion) or vice versa.
+In practice, this involves converting one form of energy into another: for example, some kind of physical energy (e.g. light, sound, motion) into electrical signals and/or vice versa.
 When combined with other components or computers (e.g. the [Raspberry Pi](https://www.raspberrypi.org/help/what-is-a-raspberry-pi/)), the Arduino can do even more complicated things.
-Arduinos are commonly used in home monitoring projects (e.g. tripwire alarm, thermostat), wearables, and robotics.
-Throughout, I will talk about some example projects out in the wild that build on concepts we learn.
+Arduinos are commonly used for home monitoring projects (e.g. tripwire alarm, thermostat), wearables, and robotics.
+Throughout this module, I will briefly mention some example projects out in the wild that build on concepts we learn.

 <img src="DHSIArduinoImages/interactiveDevice.png"/>
 *"The Interactive Device," from* Getting Started with Arduino *by Massimo Banzi.*

 ## <a name="terminology"></a>Some Terminology

-*Thanks to Nina Belojevic and Shaun MacPherson, who wrote/compiled the majority of this list, as well as the set up instructions, for [DHSI 2015](https://github.com/uvicmakerlab/dhsi2015/blob/master/DHSI2015ArduinoNotes.md)*
+* **Analog I/O**: Analog input and output expresses the voltage level across a variable resistance as numerical values.
+In other words, unlike digital I/O, which has only two states, analog values can have a range of states (on the Arduino, the input voltage can be expressed as a value between 0 and 1023)—analog I/O works like a dial or a slider.
 * **Arduino**: An open-source hardware platform that consists of a board with a programmable microcontroller; various power, input, and output pins; some LEDs; and a USB connector.
 The Arduino works with an integrated development environment (IDE), the software used to program the board to behave in a certain way.
 Its hardware reference designs are distributed under a Creative Commons Attribution Share-Alike license, which means that anyone can make their own Arduino based on the original design.
 * **Breadboard**: A type of prototyping board that enables you to design circuits without having to solder the components.
 Essential for designing things with Arduino.
-* **Microcontroller**: A small computer that is contained within an integrated circuit, or IC (otherwise known as a microchip).
-Microcontrollers are programmed to perform sets of simple operations, and are found in most devices (a thermostat, a car’s computer, etc.).
-* **Open source**: A development model started within the software programming community that promotes universal access to source code and decentralized modes of peer-production to counter the model of proprietary, “black-boxed” code.
-More recently, the term “open source” (coined by nanotechnologist Christine Peterson) has been applied to hardware, where hardware developers freely share their designs with an intent to enable others to build or alter their original designs.
 * **Components**:  Parts of a circuit that change the behaviour of an electrical current.
-This includes sensors, such as buttons, potentiometers, and photoresistors, as well as resistors, capacitors, transistors, batteries, and hookup wire.
+This includes sensors, such as buttons, potentiometers, and photoresistors, as well as resistors, capacitors, transistors, batteries, and jumper wires.
-* **Input and Output (I/O)**: The communication between the computer/microcontroller system and the outside world through signals or data.
-Input is received by the system, and output is sent from the system.
 * **Digital I/O**: Digital I/O is expressed as a string of binary commands (1s and 0s, which each indicate an on/off state).
 In an * Arduino, whether the value is 1 or 0 is usually determined by the voltage: when the voltage is above a threshold, the Arduino reads this as “on,” and when the voltage is below the threshold, it is read as “off.”
 In other words, there are only two states.
 On and off—digital I/O basically works like a switch.
-* **Analog I/O**: Analog input and output expresses the voltage level across a variable resistance as numerical values.
-In other words, unlike digital I/O, which has only two states, analog values can have a range of states (on the Arduino, the input voltage can be expressed as a value between 0 and 1023)—analog I/O works like a dial or a slider.
-* **Sensors and Actuators**: These are electronic components that allow the microcontroller to communicate with its environment.
-Sensors sense various aspects of their environment (light, capacitance, temperature, etc.) and translate them into electricity that the Arduino can read so decisions can be made based on the code you wrote.
-Actuators then perform certain behaviours (e.g. an LED lighting up or a motor spinning) through the reverse process of transduction (converting code to electricity to light, movement, etc.).
-* **Resistance**: Resistance, measured in ohms (Ω), hinders the flow of electric current.
-With the Arduino, resistance is important in the context of sensor expression—a sensor expresses its outputted data as a resistance value.
-For example, a photoresistor increases the resistance to the current it outputs to the Arduino when it is exposed to more light, and decreases the output when less light is exposed.
+* **Input and Output (I/O)**: The communication between the computer/microcontroller system and the outside world through signals or data.
+Input is received by the system, and output is sent from the system.
+* **Integrated Development Environment or IDE**: a special software program designed for you to write sketches that can be loaded onto your Arduino to effect certain behaviours.
+The programming language for Arduino is modelled after Processing (https://processing.org/download/) and based on the C/C++ languages.
+The software has a compiler built into it, which translates the sketch you write into a language understood by the Arduino microcontroller.
 * **LED**: A light-emitting diode (LED) is a type of semiconductor: it only allows electricity to flow in one direction.
 When connected to a suitable voltage, LEDs release energy in the form of photons; this process is called electroluminescence, which is responsible for the production of different colours of light (depending on the energy of the photon released).
+* **Microcontroller**: A small computer that is contained within an integrated circuit, or IC (otherwise known as a microchip).
+Microcontrollers are programmed to perform sets of simple operations, and are found in most devices (a thermostat, a car’s computer, etc.).
+* **Open source**: A development model started within the software programming community that promotes universal access to source code and decentralized modes of peer-production to counter the model of proprietary, “black-boxed” code.
+More recently, the term “open source” (coined by nanotechnologist Christine Peterson) has been applied to hardware, where hardware developers freely share their designs with an intent to enable others to build or alter their original designs.
+* **Photoresistor**: Variously called a photoresistor, a light-dependant resistor (LDR), or a photocell, this component variates its resistance according to how much light it is exposed to—typically, a photoresistor will range from 50 ohms to 1k ohms (i.e. less resistance) in direct exposure and from 5k ohms to several MegaOhms (i.e. more resistance) in the dark.
 * **Potentiometer** or "pot": a potentiometer is a type of variable analog resistor that allows an operator to change the level of resistance by turning a dial, which is connected to a wiper that shortens or lengthens the part of a strip of conductive material that is exposed to the electrical current.
-* **Photoresistor**: Variously called a photoresistor, a light-dependant resistor (LDR), or a photocell, this component variates its resistance according to how much light it is exposed to—typically, a photoresistor will range from 50 ohms to 1k ohms (i.e. less resistance) in direct exposure and from 5k ohms to several MegaOhms (i.e. more resistance) in the dark.
-* **Servomotor** or "servo": a servomotor is a type of rotary actuator that receives data that directs its speed and final position.
-This data is typically controlled by some kind of variable resistance, such as a potentiometer or photoresistor.
-* **The Arduino Integrated Development Environment (IDE)**: a special software program designed for you to write sketches that can be loaded onto your Arduino to effect certain behaviours.
-The programming language for Arduino is modelled after Processing (https://processing.org/download/) and based on the C/C++ languages.
-The software has a compiler built into it, which translates the sketch you write into a language understood by the Arduino microcontroller.
-* **Sketch**: the block of code that you write, import, and/or upload to run on the Arduino board.
-This is what shows up in the whit part of the IDE window.
 * **Piezo**: this term can refer to either a sensor or actuator of sound.
 We will mostly use it as an actuator, where it is commonly called a "piezo buzzer" or "piezo sounder."
 When an electric signal passes through a crystal in the piezo, it rapidly expands and contracts at a frequency that we interpret as sound.
+* **Resistance**: Resistance, measured in ohms (Ω), hinders the flow of electric current.
+With the Arduino, resistance is important in the context of sensor expression—a sensor expresses its outputted data as a resistance value.
+For example, a photoresistor increases the resistance to the current it outputs to the Arduino when it is exposed to more light, and decreases the output when less light is exposed.
+* **Sensors and Actuators**: These are electronic components that allow the microcontroller to communicate with its environment.
+Sensors sense various aspects of their environment (light, capacitance, temperature, etc.) and translate them into electricity that the Arduino can read so decisions can be made based on the code you wrote.
+Actuators then perform certain behaviours (e.g. an LED lighting up or a motor spinning) through the reverse process of transduction (converting code to electricity to light, movement, etc.).
 * **Serial Monitor**: a built-in feature of the IDE that is useful for debugging or troubleshooting.
 For example, you can check values from various sensors in real time by printing them to the monitor.
+* **Servomotor** or "servo": a servomotor is a type of rotary actuator that receives data that directs its speed and final position.
+This data is typically controlled by some kind of variable resistance, such as a potentiometer or photoresistor.
+* **Sketch**: the block of code that you write, import, and/or upload to run on the Arduino board.
+This is what shows up in the white part of the IDE window.

 ## <a name="setup-a"></a> Setup A – Install the IDE

 * Download Arduino software (<http://www.arduino.cc/en/Main/Software>)
 * Mac: Once you’ve downloaded the IDE, you should see it in your downloads folder (or in the folder that your downloaded files get saved in).
 You should now be able to open the IDE by double clicking on the icon.
 Feel free to move it into a different folder (e.g. Applications).
 Once you’ve opened the software, plug in the USB connector we’ve provided.
 * PC: When you download the Arduino IDE, you should be prompted to install Arduino.
-Follow the directions and install it in your Program Files or whereever you would like to save it to.
+Follow the directions and install it in your Program Files or wherever you would like to save it to.
 Once the process is complete, open the Arduino program and plug in the USB connector we’ve provided.
-* A Note on High DPI monitors: If your computer is fairly new, you might notice that the IDE's font is very tiny.
+* A Note on High DPI monitors: If your computer is fairly new, you might notice that the IDE's text is very tiny.
 If this happens, go to *File > Preferences*.
-Under *Interface Scale*, uncheck *Automatic* and increase the percentage next to it.
+Under *Interface Scale*, uncheck *Automatic* and increase the percentage next to it to make the text bigger.
 It may take a bit of experimentation to get the scale right (remember that you have to restart the IDE each time you adjust it).
 You can also adjust the font size of the code in the window by changing *Editor Font Size*.

 ## <a name="setup-b"></a>Setup B – Serial Port and Board Selection